titofebus/wrtr/README.md

 pnpm exec tsx generateimages.ts "A dreamy wedding venue at sunset" "A vintage camera on a table" "A bouquet of wildflowers"
 ```
 - Each argument is a separate image description.
-- Images are saved as `.webp` in `images/`.
+- Images are saved as `.webp` in `images/` or where ever it's set up.
-- Prompts are styled using `setup/system-prompts/openai-image.txt`.
+- Prompts are styled using `setup/wrtr.config.md`.

 ### 3. 🔄 Replace the Hero Image of the Latest Blog Post